diva-exchange/i2p/README.md

 ### Advanced: Configuration
 The docker container is exposing an http and a socks proxy.
 By default, the container exposes the http proxy on port 4444 and the socks proxy on port 4445.

 The configuration files for I2P are found within the folder `./conf`, whereas `i2pd.org.conf` contains the main I2P configuration.
-The configuration files for DNS-over-TLS are found within the folder `./network`: `resolv.conf` is containing nameserver information and `stubby.yml` contains the configuration for DNS-over-TLS.
+The configuration files for DNS and Tor `./network`: `resolv.conf` is containing nameserver information.
 The Tor configuration file is found within the folder `./network`: `torrc` configures the behaviour of the Tor service.

 The configuration of a container might be influenced with environment variables: ENABLE_TUNNELS and IP_BRIDGE.